-The Company entered into an investment advisory agreement with GSV Asset Management (the "Advisory Agreement") in connection with its initial public offering.
+The Company has entered into an investment advisory agreement with GSV Asset Management (the "Advisory Agreement") in connection with its initial public offering.
 Pursuant to the Advisory Agreement, GSV Asset Management will be paid a base annual fee of 2% of gross assets, and an annual incentive fee equal to the lesser of (i) 20% of the Company's realized capital gains during each calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of the Company's realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
-For the period from the close of the initial public offering through and including December 31, 2011, the fee was payable monthly in arrears, and was calculated based on the initial value of the Company's assets upon the closing of the public offering.
-GSV Asset Management earned \$618,865 in base fees and \$0 in incentive fees for the period from January 6, 2011 (date of inception) to December 31, 2011.
+GSV Asset Management earned \$150,943 in base fees and \$0 in incentive fees for the three months ended June 30, 2011 as well as for the period from January 6, 2011 (date of inception) to June 30, 2011, of which \$78,461 was due to GSV Asset Management as of June 30, 2011.

-As of December 31, 2011, the Company was due \$13,470 from GSV Asset Management for reimbursement of travel-related expenses paid for by the Company that were the responsibility of GSV Asset Management, and is included in the Statement of Assets and Liabilities.
+As of June 30, 2011, the Company was due \$46,236 from GSV Asset Management for reimbursement of insurance premiums and other expenses paid for by the Company that were the responsibility of GSV Asset Management.